Standard-to-Dialect Transfer Trends Differ across Text and Speech: A Case Study on Intent and Topic Classification in German Dialects: Data Statement

 \subsection{Distribution, use, and maintenance}

-\paragraph{Distribution and usage terms} We plan to release the dataset on Zenodo under a license allowing academic use for research on processing speech data, but prohibiting use for voice cloning.
+\paragraph{Distribution and usage terms} We release the dataset on Zenodo (\href{https://doi.org/10.5281/zenodo.19554427}{\texttt{10.5281/zenodo.19554427}}) under the \ccbysafour{} license (in accordance with xSID's license).
+We prohibit the use of xSID-audio for voice cloning or speech synthesis.

 \paragraph{Other uses} The dataset could also be used for slot filling (in combination with the slot annotations in xSID).
 It could further be used for ASR and for phonetic studies.